soijen/soijen.github.io/en/_posts/2018-04-10-TDF-part-2-cerro-sombrero-cameron.md

 - road-trip
 zoom: 6
 ---
-In the second leg of our <a href="/tierra-del-fuego-van-overview/">8-day overland trip of Tierra del Fuego</a>, we tell you why Cerro Sombrero is the perfect place to stop before heading towards the unknown in the south of the island.
+In the second leg of our <a href="/tierra-del-fuego-van-overview/">8-day road trip of Tierra del Fuego</a>, we tell you why Cerro Sombrero is the perfect place to stop before heading towards the unknown in the south of the island.
 If you haven't already, read <a href="/TDF-part-1-punta-arenas-cerro-sombrero/">Part 1</a> of this series.

 <h2>Cerro Sombrero</h2>
 After a short drive on paved road from the Primera Angostura ferry terminal, we arrived to the village of Cerro Sombrero, our home for the night.
 We caught the end of a fiery sunset as we searched for a place to park the van.
 Luckily from our vantage point we saw a slightly overgrown camping area with picnic tables.
 We'll take it.